 We know there’s a common misconception about people who work in ministry.
-The (false) is idea that people who lead or work in churches are supposed to be perfect… or at least, really, really good.
-While we strive to follow Jesus’ teaching, we want to set the record straight from the onset.
-We are not perfect or sinless or better than anyone else.
+The (false) idea is that people who lead or work in churches are supposed to be perfect… or at least, really, really good.
+While we strive to follow Jesus’ teaching, we want to set the record straight from the onset: We are not perfect or sinless or better than anyone else.
 We mess up, a lot.
 We argue.
 We get stressed out and busy and worried.

 The good news is that we don’t have to be perfect… because Jesus is.
 We take our mess, stress and sins to Him.
 In exchange, He offers peace and hope and unimaginable amounts of love.
 Our desire is for others to know His peace, to find hope in His promise of freedom, and to experience His love.

 Brian is a husband, dad and copy editor/proofreader.
 His passion for Ireland began early in life.
 Growing up he heard stories of his Irish ancestors coming to the United States during the Great Hunger.
 As children, he and his sister listened faithfully to “The Irish Hour” and “Thistle and Shamrock” on the radio.
 His love for the people, the country and the culture of Ireland grew through the years.

 The undeniable calling to a ministry in Ireland that Brian felt in 2012 was a culmination of his heart for the Irish and his desire to follow where God leads.
 While in Ireland, he experienced the joy of putting his Bible education into practice both by preaching during Sunday services and by sharing the gospel with people one on one.
 He looks forward to returning to that work in Ireland soon.